Location and thermal evolution of the pseudogap due to spin fluctuations: Summary

-We thank Leon Balents, Erez Berg, Antoine Georges, Patrick Lee, Izabella Lovas, Subir Sachdev and Fedor Simkovic for helpful discussions.
+\acknowledgements We thank Leon Balents, Erez Berg, Antoine Georges, Patrick Lee, Izabella Lovas, Michael Sadovskii, Subir Sachdev, J\"org Schmalian, Fedor Simkovic and particularly Andr\'e-Marie Tremblay for helpful discussions and suggestions.
 M.Y.\ was supported by the Gordon and Betty Moore Foundation through Grant GBMF8690 to UCSB, by a grant from the Simons Foundation (216179, LB), and by the National Science Foundation under Grant No.\ NSF PHY-1748958.
 ZW and RMF were supported by the Department of Energy through the University of Minnesota Center for Quantum Materials, under Grant No. DE-SC-0016371.
 AVC was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No.\ DE-SC0014402.

 \onecolumngrid